Skip to content

 An example of a flyer design by RockIT Burger number 2

 Here you can see two flyers by RockIT burger in London.
-Clearly they are focusing on showing fantastic images of their food and explaining the concept of their restaurant.
+Clearly, they are focusing on showing fantastic images of their food and explaining the concept of their restaurant.
 Burgers with an Indian twist.

 There is no question about what they do.
-If a customer wants to order their food they will scan the QR code and see the whole menu in their delivery app of choice.
+If a customer wants to order their food, they will scan the QR code and see the whole menu in their delivery app of choice.

 The usage of QR codes for takeaway flyers is a widespread technique that works.
-A simple QR code can save you having to include hard to read URLs on your flyer and send people directly to your delivery app of choice.
+A simple QR code can save you having to include hard to read URLs on your flyer and

 TAKA

-An example of a flyer design by Taka London based on a clean logo
+An example of a flyer design by Taka London

 Here is a slightly different take on the same idea.
 The Taka sushi restaurant in London decided to go with their classy logo on the front side of their takeaway leaflet design.